-Many cultures have some type of creamy Christmas drink — boiled custard in the south (USA), rompope in Mexico, ponche crema in Venezuela and the list goes on.
+Many cultures have some type of creamy Christmas drink – boiled custard in the southern USA, rompope in Mexico, ponche crema in Venezuela and the list goes on.

-The Puerto Rican coquito is special because it uses coconut milk.
-Coquito means little coconut.
+Puerto Rican coquito is special because it uses coconut milk.

 There are so many ways to make coquito!
 I think every person must have their own special way.

-I love the personal touches we all add or how we carry on tradition.
+I love the personal touches we all add and how we carry on tradition.

 This here is a basic coquito recipe.
 It’s fantastic, but please feel free to use this as a starting point for your own tastes!

-I’ve noted different variations below and the final recipe is at the end.
+I’ve noted different variations below (including coquito with eggs) and the final recipe is at the end.

 Originally coquito is made with fresh coconut milk squeezed from grated coconut.

-Cream of coconut adds lots of coconut flavor, plus it’s thick and sweet.
+Cream of coconut AKA Coco Lopez – adds lots of coconut flavor, plus it’s thick and sweet.

-For myself, I prefer to use an extra can of coconut milk instead of the cream of coconut.
+If you would like your coquito to be less sweet with a more mild coconut flavor, you can use an extra can of coconut milk instead of the cream of coconut.